 In accordance with the CAATE Standards for Accreditation the following additional fees and are disclosed.
 These fees will be applied upon acceptance and entrance into Concordia University Irvine’s Master of Science in Athletic Training Program.

-- Each athletic training student will be billed a clinical laboratory fee of $50.00 per semester for each clinical courses.
-These fees are used to pay for the cost of teaching aids and expendable supplies.
+- Each athletic training student will be billed a clinical laboratory fee of $100.00 per semester for each clinical course.

 - Each athletic training student will be billed an additional fee of $25.00 per year for liability insurance.